MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

     }
 ```

 In this code snip, a CNTK built-in SGD learner with per sample learning rate = 0.02 is used.
+The learner is to optimize all parameters of the model.
 A trainer is created with the learner, a loss function, and a evaluation function.
-It is used to optimize all parameters of the model.
-During each training iteration a data minibatch is fed to the trainer to have model parameters updated.
+During each training iteration minibatch data is fed to the trainer to have model parameters updated.
 Trainig loss and evaluation error are displayed with a helper method during the training.
+Here we generate 2 classes of statistically separable data of labels and features.
+In other more realistic [examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCSharp/Common), public test data are loaded with CNTK MinibatchSource as discussed above.

 ## Using C#/.NET Managed API to Evaluate a Deep Neural Network

 C# API has evaluation API to do model evaluation.
-Most [C# training examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCShape) do model evaluation after training.
+Most [C# training examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCSharp) do model evaluation after training.

 More model evaluation details using CNTK C# API can be found at